remarshal-project/remarshal/README.md

 Remarshal controls the number of items at which a TOML array becomes multiline, but it does not control the line width.
 You can use [`taplo fmt`](https://taplo.tamasfe.dev/cli/usage/formatting.html) for finer TOML formatting.

+## Versioning

+Remarshal is primarily an application.
+As an application, Remarshal follows [semantic versioning](https://semver.org/) for its command-line interface.
+You can use it as a library at your own risk.
+If you do, pin the minor version (for example, `remarshal>=2.0,<2.1`) so a future minor release does not break the Python API.

+Dropping support for an old Python version is not considered a breaking change and doesn't bump the major version.

 ## License